Guidelines For Word Documents, Powerpoint Presentations, And

 presentation, copy it over and over again and use it to create content

-instructor prefers the use of a simple blank background; if in doubt,
+use of a simple blank background is highly recommended in this

-use a blank white background for all presentations; this is what many
+presentations use a blank white background; again, this

 - The very first slide of a Powerpoint presentation can be in